Cykelero/Funnel.js/documentation/Signature syntax.md

 Append `?` to any type to make the presence of a value optional.
 The following signature will accept an array containing either a string, a number, and another string, or containing two strings.

-`("data: [string, number?, string /]")`
+`("data: [string, number?, string]")`

 ### Zero to infinity

-Append `*` to any type to accept any number of this type.
+Append `*` to any type to accept any number of values of this type.
 The following signature will accept an array containing any number of strings, including none at all.

 `("names: [string*]")`

 ### One to infinity

-Append `+` to any type to accept one or more of this type.
+Append `+` to any type to accept one or more values of this type.
 The following signature will accept an array containing one or more strings.

 `("names: [string+]")`

 ### Specific number

-Append `{count}` to any type, where `count` is an integer, to accept this many repetitions of the type.
+Append `{count}` to any type, where `count` is an integer, to accept this many values of the type.
 The following signature will accept an array containing 256 integers.

 `("samples: [integer{256}]")`

 ### Range

-Append `{min,max}` to any type, where `min` and `max` are integers, to accept from `min` to `max` repetitions of the type.
+Append `{min,max}` to any type, where `min` and `max` are integers, to accept from `min` to `max` values of the type.
 You can omit any of the two boundaries; the default value for `min` is 0, and the default value for `max` is infinity.
 The following signature will accept an array containing between 3 and 30 strings.

 `("students: [string{3,30}]")`